fritzrehde/competitive-programming/language-guides/cpp.md

 v.sort(key=key)

-# sort using custom comparator.
+# 2. sort using custom comparator: compare by len(snd) only.
 def cmp(a, b):
     # -1: a < b
     # 0: a == b